 2. Add the coconut oil, almond butter, honey, and vanilla extract to the mixture and blend until smooth.

 3. Add in the chocolate chips and blend on low until everything is mixed.

-4. Roll the mixture into 1-2 inch balls and store them in the the fridge for up to two weeks.
+4. Roll the mixture into 1-2 inch balls and store them in the fridge for up to two weeks.

 *You can easily vary this recipe as well– swap out the almond butter for another nut butter, use a different flavored protein powder, or add in pumpkin seeds, sunflower seeds, dried cherries, coconut flakes, or any number of variations that you get inspired to try!

-**This link is for a larger quantity of chocolate chips then you will need, but they are great to have on hand.
+**This link is for a larger quantity of chocolate chips than you will need, but they are great to have on hand.
 You can also look for a smaller amount in your grocery store.

 So delicious, simple and healthy!